syleetim/syleetim.github.io/_projects/eastgermany.markdown

 <hr>

-We posit that, in a setting where West institutions were almost perfectly superimposed on the East, labor market adjustment seemed to have followed immediately---despite other fundamental differences that may exist between East and West German workers and firms (which is probably why they stopped growing).
+We posit that, in a setting where West institutions were almost perfectly superimposed on the East, labor market adjustment seems to have followed immediately---despite other fundamental differences that may exist between East and West German workers and firms (which is probably why they stopped growing).

 How did we come to this conclusion?
 Well, the first few years post-reunification also involved a lot of workers switching jobs...